 |PHYS 5200||Computational Physics||3|

 |PHYS 5720||Stellar Structure and Evolution||3|

 |PHYS 5950||Special Topics (when offered, such as Biophysics, Nonlinear Dynamics, Magnetism, or Theoretical Physics)||1-6|

-Note: Courses from other departments may also be used as electives with the consent of the graduate advisor.
+Note: Courses from other departments may also be used as electives with the prior written consent of the graduate advisor.